 According to Mark Sprague, economist, and the state director of information capital for Independence Title, Austin’s market is exactly where it should be based on demand.

 “There have been reports of Austin’s housing market being overvalued, but from an economist’s perspective, my question is, ‘overvalued compared to what?’
 The Austin market is robust, and sales activity and pricing have been driven by true demand.
-A combination of events, including increased job creation in the market, low interest rates, shifting priorities for perspective buyers, and in many cases, increased personal savings following stay at home orders during COVID, are why the Austin MSA is a top market in the country.
+A combination of events, including increased job creation in the market, low-interest rates, shifting priorities for prospective buyers, and in many cases, increased personal savings following stay-at-home orders during Covid, are why the Austin MSA is a top market in the country.
 When there is this much demand, it is difficult for an entire market to be considered overvalued.”

 “Austin’s economic resiliency has led the MSA to be a leading market in the nation in terms of single-family permit applications for new construction.
 The national average for permit applications is down 31% compared to peak applications during 2002-2008, but the Austin area is up 28%.
 The bottom line is that Austin’s market can be challenging, there are still many opportunities to find the right home and build equity.”